 - Most of the snowmobile gloves on the market at the moment are not too tight and thus will fit snugly to avoid causing circulation issues and perspiration if your hands generate a lot of heat, which can cause frostbite.
 When you are looking for a new pair of winter or snowmobile gloves, it is wise to use sizing charts to know the right size to buy.
-Majority of brands offer to size charts on their tags or on their official sites.
+The majority of brands offer size charts on their tags or on their official sites.
 Each brand has a different chart since gloves are designed differently.
 There is no sure way to tell the right size of snowmobile gloves.

 Q-2: Should I wash my snowmobile gloves and how do I wash them?

 - As with any fabric, gloves, too, get dirty, and it is wise to wash them once in a while.
 When your gloves get wet and dirty, they tend to have a bad odor after drying out.
-It is therefore good to give your gloves a thorough cleaning time to time.
+It is therefore good to give your gloves a thorough cleaning from time to time.

 - However, before washing them, read the cleaning instruction from the manufacturer to know since different gloves are made from different materials.
 If you are not aware of the cleaning method to use, hand-wash using dish soap since it is very mild.

-- With gloves made from different materials, especially leather, one thing you should stay away from is heat.
+- With gloves made from different materials, especially leather, one thing you should stay away from heats.
 If you toss your snowmobile gloves into the dry cleaner, you risk them shrinking, fraying, and losing their shape.
 Pay attention to the material your gloves are made of, especially if their manufacturer has included washing instructions.

 Q-3: Are heated gloves worth the money?